 We Advocate for Dog Bite Victims

 Under Wisconsin state law, dog and animal owners are strictly liable for injuries caused by their pets.
 In cases where a dog has a known, previous history of biting and injuring others, the owner may be required to pay double any damages awarded for injuries caused to people or other animals.
-The personal injury lawyers at Aiken & Scoptur, S.C., represent victims of dog and animal bites, recovering damages for the physical injuries and emotional trauma that accompany vicious attacks – especially when children are involved.
+The Milwaukee dog attack lawyers at Aiken & Scoptur, S.C., represent victims of dog and animal bites, recovering damages for the physical injuries and emotional trauma that accompany vicious attacks – especially when children are involved.
 We regularly consult medical experts and economists to determine costs associated with medical treatments, future reconstructive surgery, disability, and any lost wages.

 Due to questions of evidence and the statute of limitations, it’s important to discuss your case with a lawyer as soon as possible after an animal attack.
 If you have questions about your case and the legal options available to you, contact Aiken & Scoptur, S.C., today and schedule your free consultation.

 The personal injury attorneys at Aiken & Scoptur, S.C., represent clients suffering from the following injuries due to a dog bite or animal attack: